Bill

 AI Summary

-This bill increases compensation rates for court-appointed legal representatives in Hawaii's family court proceedings.
-Specifically, the legislation raises the hourly rate for attorneys from $90 to $150 per hour for both in-court and out-of-court services, and increases the rate for non-attorneys from $60 to $122 per hour.
-The bill also significantly increases the maximum allowable fees for different types of cases: for predisposition cases under chapters 587A and 346, the maximum fee increases from $3,000 to $5,500, and for postdisposition review hearings, it increases from $1,000 to $2,000.
-Similarly, for cases under chapters 560, 571, 580, and 584, the maximum fee rises from $3,000 to $5,500.
-The bill maintains a provision allowing courts to approve payments exceeding these maximums in extraordinary circumstances, ensuring fair compensation for legal representatives.
-These changes aim to provide more appropriate compensation for court-appointed counsel and guardians ad litem, potentially improving the quality and availability of legal representation in family court proceedings.
+This bill updates the compensation rates for court-appointed attorneys and guardians ad litem (legal representatives appointed by the court to protect the interests of children or incapacitated individuals) in family court proceedings.
+Specifically, it increases the hourly rates for attorneys from $90 to $150 and for non-attorneys from $60 to $122, and removes the previous distinction between in-court and out-of-court services for attorneys.
+The bill also significantly raises the maximum allowable fees for different types of cases: for predisposition cases under chapters 587A and 346, the maximum increases from $3,000 to $5,500, and for postdisposition review hearings, from $1,000 to $2,000.
+Similarly, for cases under chapters 560, 571, 580, and 584, the maximum fee increases from $3,000 to $5,500.
+The bill maintains a provision allowing judges to approve payments exceeding these maximums in cases of extraordinary circumstances, ensuring fair compensation for legal representatives.
+The changes aim to provide more adequate compensation for court-appointed legal professionals and potentially improve the quality and availability of legal representation in family court proceedings.

 Committee Categories